altjerry0/BoTC-Track/README.md

    - This will install Firebase, Webpack, and other required packages

 3. **Build the Extension**
-   - Run `npx webpack --mode=production` to bundle the JavaScript files
+   - Run `npx webpack --mode=production` (or `npm run build`) to bundle the JavaScript files.
-   - This will create bundled files in the `dist/` directory, particularly `background.bundle.js`
+   - This will create bundled files in the `botc-extension/dist/` directory, particularly `background.bundle.js`.
-   - *Note: You must rebuild with this command whenever you make changes to files that are part of the Webpack build*
+   - *Note: You must rebuild with this command whenever you make changes to files that are part of the Webpack build (e.g., `background.js`, or any files it imports).*

-- v1.1.5+ uses Firebase and Firestore for cloud sync.
-All Firebase modules are bundled using Webpack for Manifest V3 compatibility.
-See TODO.md for setup steps and requirements.
+- **Cloud Sync Setup (Firebase)**:
+  - To use the cloud sync features during development, you will need to set up your own Firebase project.
+  - Configure `firebase-config.js` (if not automatically handled by a bundled config) with your Firebase project details.
+  - Ensure your Firebase project has Google Sign-In enabled as an authentication provider and Firestore enabled.
+  - You may also need to deploy or emulate the [authentication service](./firebase-auth-service/README.md) if you are not using the production one.

 These instructions are for developers or users who want to load the extension directly from the source code.